jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 But another crap inducing climb, and another step to make me less Keen!

 The highlight of that years caving for me was actually a trip in the bottom of *Captain Kangaroo* with Izi.
-On that trip we discovered *Dark Tranquility*.
+On that trip we discovered *Dark Tranquillity*.
 It was the first proper pitch I pushed and the buzz was incredible.
 I remember sitting at the top discussing with Izi how it would rigged.
 I was apprehensive of screwing up, but he made it clear he trusted me.